 The African hoopoe is seasonably monogamous and territorial.
 Individuals of the same sex, often males, can fight viciously over territories.
 By using their long sharp beaks as weapons, individuals are sometimes blinded in fights.
 Territories are often determined by nesting cavities chosen by a male.
 Such cavities are most common in trees, but various other objects and substrates can be used as explained earlier.

 Breeding season generally starts in August and ends in February with September-November as peak months.
 The female will lay four to seven eggs in successive days.
 When the last egg is laid, the female will start incubating.
 Incubation lasts for about 15-16 days.
 The male will feed the chicks for the first week after hatching before the female also joins in.
 After 26-32 days the chicks leave the nest, and after another month they are fully independent.

 The African hoopoe is widespread in sub-equatorial Africa, and unlike the Eurasian hoopoe, it is resident all year round.
 Because of the few requirements needed for the African hoopoe it is quite the successful bird species and numerous.
-Although the hoopoe is only listed as one species on the IUCN Red List, there are no reasons to believe that the African hoopoe would be listed as anything else but least concern.
+Although the African hoopoe is not listed as a separate species on the IUCN Red List, there are no reasons to believe that it would be listed as anything else but least concern.